UstadMobile/DodgyHTTPD/README.md

 enough to handle interrupted connections, slow connections, loss of connectivity etc.

+There are plenty of nice http mock interfaces to test interacting with
+APIs: there seems to be an underlying assumption you can reach the remote end.
+I needed some quick to test when that's not the case, including with large(ish) file downloads etc.

 It's built on the excellent NanoHTTPD.
 It has one master server that you use to run actual servers; and then tell it if you'd like it to mess with the requests.